seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 Also, big gains in speed came from simply looping through the **shortest** Set, not the longest - of course!
 Just added a check on the size of the two sets of authors at the beginning of the comparison, that's all.

 # Making sure there is no unecessary boxing /unboxing

-Java conveniently provides two ways to handle numbers:
+Java conveniently provides two ways to handle large numbers:

 1. a small, memory efficient long primitive.
 2. a Long object which takes more memory, but is more capable in terms of methods and integration with the Java Collection framework.